wso2/docs-choreo-dev/en/docs/manage-databases-and-caches/add-choreo-managed-databases-and-caches-to-the-marketplace.md

 ## Step 2: Add the database or cache to the Marketplace

-- On the **Databases** tab, click +Add corresponding to the database you want to add to the Marketplace.
+- On the **Databases** tab, click +Add to Marketplace corresponding to the database you want to add to the Marketplace.

 Once the database is added to the Marketplace, it can be consumed via a connection.
 For details on creating a connection to a Choreo-managed database, see [Create a connection to a database](../develop-components/sharing-and-reusing/create-a-connection.md).